 A physician who cannot meet the CME requirements may apply for a waiver no later than 30 days prior to the renewal date.
 The waiver request must include a written explanation of the reason for failing to complete the CME requirements, a listing of the CME credit hours earned and a plan for completing the CME requirements.
 The Board may grant a waiver of the CME requirement for prolonged illness of the licensee and inaccessibility or unavailability of CME programs.
 Please contact the Board of Registration in Medicine at 781-876-8230 to obtain a CME Waiver Request form.

 This information is provided for the benefit of license applicants and licensees and is subject to change.
 You may refer to the Board’s regulations, 243 CMR 2.00, for more information.

 Pursuant 243 CMR 2.02 (2) (i) licensees that engage in direct or indirect patient care must maintain medical malpractice insurance.
 Licensees that do not engage in direct or indirect patient care or whose patient care in the Commonwealth is limited to professional service rendered at or on behalf of federal, state, county or municipal health care facilities are not subject to medical malpractice insurance requirements.

 ACGME is an acronym for Accreditation Council for Graduate Medical Education.
 AOA means the American Osteopathic Association.

-In the case of subspecialty clinical fellowship programs, the Board may accept postgraduate training in a hospital that has an ACGME or AOA or accredited Canadian postgraduate training program in the parent specialty.
+In the case of non-accredited subspecialty clinical fellowship programs, the Board may accept postgraduate training in a hospital that has an ACGME or AOA or accredited Canadian postgraduate training program in the parent specialty.